 I often think, “Why don’t I just open a Bed and Breakfast someday?”

-This frittata that I made, was made with love.
-I woke upon a Sunday morning and was in such a good mood and filled with so much love that making this frittata was what came to me.
+This frittata recipe that I made, was made with love.
+I woke up on a Sunday morning and was in such a good mood and filled with so much love that making this frittata recipe was what came to me.
 I put on a pot of coffee for my fiance, made some pancakes and the frittata.
 We ate breakfast together, laughed and talked, got dressed and went to church.
-Again, food was the binding agent that brought us together to enjoy one another’s company.
+Again, the food was the binding agent that brought us together to enjoy one another’s company.
 You should make it and discover the magic it brings.

 - 2 tbsp. olive oil

 - 1 tsp. crush red pepper flakes

 - Fill a medium pot with water and place the chopped broccoli inside and allow to simmer for 3-4 minutes.
 You don't want the broccoli to lose its color.
 As soon as the broccoli is soft, immediately remove from the heat and using a slotted spoon remove the broccoli from the water into a bowl o and allow to cool.
 Set aside.